Why is my dishwasher not cleaning the dishes?

 Damaged inlet valve - The water inlet valve can sometimes become clogged with food articles and other debris.
 If you see or hear that your valve is damaged, go ahead to the store and buy a replacement.
 Trying to fix your inlet valve will most likely result in you damaging or breaking it.

 All of these didn’t work?
-Try deep cleaning your dishwasher!
-You’ll be surprised to how the quality of the wash improves dramatically by just having the dishwasher being clean.
+How To Deep Clean Your Dishwasher You’ll be surprised to how the quality of the wash improves dramatically by just having the dishwasher being clean.
 If even after getting everything here done, your dishwasher still doesn’t run as it should, then it might be time to call an expert.
-If your dishwasher needs to be replaced, your home warranty will typically cover the entire cost of the replacement, depending on the warranty limitations and exclusions, and all you’ll have to pay is the trade service fee to the contractor.
+Dishwasher Myths Debunked, your home warranty will typically cover the entire cost of the replacement, depending on the warranty limitations and exclusions, and all you’ll have to pay is the trade service fee to the contractor.
 All home warranty plans are different, so be sure to know your home warranty terms and conditions before buying a replacement dishwasher.